MinatoNami/django-rest-api-advanced/README.md

 7. Check for indentations in test cases.
 8. Check for ImportErrors in test cases.
 9. Use test directory or tests.py file for writing test cases.

+Git branches:

+1. Main branch: main
+2. Template project branch: template-project

+Note:
+Template project branch is the branch in which the following things are already done:

+1. Flake8 is installed.
+2. Basic User creation is done.
+3. Token authentication is done.
+4. Docker is properly setup.
+5. Unit tests are written for most features.